mbyoung99/Matthew_Young_Portfolio/README.md

 # Matthew_Young_Portfolio
 This is a portfolio to document my projects that I create while I learn data science and machine learning.
+This portfolio includes projects written in Python and with libraries: Numpy, Pandas, Seaborn, Scikit-Learn

 ## [Linear Regression Models](https://github.com/mbyoung99/Linear_Regressions)
 * My continuous regression projects for sets of sample data and derivations of the different models
 * Includes single variable linear, single variable polynomial and multivarible regression models
-* Analyses are performed with Python libraries: Pandas, Numpy, Matplotlib, Seaborn and SciKit
+* Analyses are performed with Python libraries: Pandas, Numpy, Matplotlib, Seaborn and SciKit-Learn

 ![](/Images/LinearModelPlotSingleVar.png)
 ![](/Images/PolynomialModelPlotSingleVar.png)